fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/docs/configuration.md

 Vimspector's tools are intended to automate your existing process for setting this up rather than to offer batteries-included approach.
-Ultimately, all Vimspector is going to do is run your commands over SSH, or docker, and co-ordinate with the adapter.
+Ultimately, all Vimspector is going to do is run your commands over SSH, docker, or locally, and co-ordinate with the adapter.

 ### Python (debugpy) Example